chloroken/kswitch/README.md

 # kswitch - KWin-based client switcher for EVE Online

-A no-nonsense uber-fast client switcher for KDE Plasma.
+A no-nonsense uber-fast client switcher for KDE Plasma that minimizes inactive windows to help with multiboxing performance.

 ### Get KSwitch:
 - `cd ~/Documents/`